- home

 Variations

-- Parmesan Shortcrust Pastry: Combine 40g (½ cup) finely grated Parmesan with the flour and salt before rubbing in the butter.
+- Parmesan Shortcrust Pastry: Combine 40g (½ cup/1½oz) finely grated parmesan to the flour and butter mixture just before adding the water.

-- Sweet Shortcrust Pastry: Add 2 tablespoons sifted icing sugar or caster sugar to the flour and salt before rubbing in the butter.
+- Sweet Shortcrust Pastry: Stir 2 tablespoons sifted icing sugar or caster sugar to the flour and butter mixture just before adding the water.

-- Chocolate Shortcrust Pastry: Reduce the flour to 200g (1⅓ cups).
-Sift with 2 tablespoons cocoa powder and 2 tablespoons icing sugar and the salt before rubbing in the butter.
+- Chocolate Shortcrust Pastry: Reduce the flour to 200g (1⅓cups/7oz).
+Sift the flour with 2 tablespoons cocoa powder and 2 tablespoons icing sugar and the salt before rubbing in the butter.

 This recipe is from Anneka's SBS Food online column, Bakeproof: Never-fail Shortcrust Pastry.
 CLICK HERE for more Bakeproof recipes.